satoshilira/whitepaper-site/content/005-lira-decentralized-exchange/6.2/_index.md

 token-to-dollar ratio.
 Each presale will have LIRA as the fixed pair in the exchange pools.

-**Conclusion**
+---

 The Launchpad serves as a gateway for companies and projects to join the LIRA ecosystem, enabling presales and integration opportunities for Web3 projects.
-Through the presale mechanism, community members with active TBT staking can participate in token sales, fostering a fair and inclusive environment.
+Through the presale mechanism, community members with active TB Tokens staking can participate in token sales, fostering a fair and inclusive environment.
 The Launchpad not only empowers investors to support promising projects but also establishes a solid foundation for future growth within the LIRA